Eve was a surprise child.

 “Every woman is, whether she knows it or not.”

 “Do you have a name?”

 “Are you afraid, Eve?”

 Lilith and Eve spent their days running through the hills, swimming in turquoise sinkholes, painting each other’s bodies to look like opals, garnets, diamonds, dancing in the moonlight garden with the bobcat and coyote howling around their heels, the snake twining around their arms, bats swooping overhead.
 They wandered the woods freeing animals from hunter’s traps.
 They ate wild berries and mushrooms—Lilith taught Eve which were safe and which could kill—and flowers and fruit from the garden.
 Eve’s hands and feet grew hard thick calluses, and she learned to love the feel of dirt under her fingernails.
 She bathed less often and her hair grew tangled and full of leaves and twigs.
-When winter came, they stay curled up together in Lilith’s bed with the leopard and black lace sheets in a room that smelled of Egyptian musk, old Souixsie and the Banshees cassettes playing in the stereo, and read from yellowed books of poetry and myth.
+When winter came, they stayed curled up together in Lilith’s bed with the leopard and black lace sheets in a room that smelled of Egyptian musk, old Souixsie and the Banshees cassettes playing in the stereo, and read from yellowed books of poetry and myth.
 They rarely found it necessary to speak.